bodrick/awesome/README.md

 *   [creativetimofficial/material-dashboard](https://github.com/creativetimofficial/material-dashboard) - Material Dashboard - Open Source Bootstrap 5 Material Design Admin
 *   [Moonlight-Panel/Moonlight](https://github.com/Moonlight-Panel/Moonlight) - The next generation hosting panel
 *   [AboutRSS/ALL-about-RSS](https://github.com/AboutRSS/ALL-about-RSS) - A list of RSS related stuff: tools, services, communities and tutorials, etc.
-*   [microsoft/TypeScript-Node-Starter](https://github.com/microsoft/TypeScript-Node-Starter) - A reference example for TypeScript and Node with a detailed README describing how to use the two together.
 *   [johndatserakis/koa-vue-notes-web](https://github.com/johndatserakis/koa-vue-notes-web) - 🤓 This is a simple SPA built using Koa as the backend, Vue as the first frontend, and React as the second frontend.
 Features MySQL integration, user authentication, CRUD note actions, and Vuex store modules.
 *   [bencodezen/vue-enterprise-boilerplate](https://github.com/bencodezen/vue-enterprise-boilerplate) - An ever-evolving, very opinionated architecture and dev environment for new Vue SPA projects using Vue CLI.
 *   [uswds/uswds](https://github.com/uswds/uswds) - The U.S. Web Design System helps the federal government build fast, accessible, mobile-friendly websites.